budak7273/ArmorModules/PatchNotes/v3_EarlyRelease_1.md

+# Hey, person from the future!
+These install directions are no longer valid, as these versions are out of date.
+Install using Satisfactory Mod Manager instead!

 Here it is, the early release of PowerSuit Modules (and the updated version of PowerSuit to go along with it) at long last!

 ### Before continuing, please read the change logs I have attached for both PowerSuit and PowerSuit Modules, as they will help you get an idea of what changed and what to look for.
 If you find a bug, or something is confusing or misleading, please don't hesitate to let me know.